Kitab Ali: Content

 According to Mohammad Ali Amir-Moezzi, the Book of Ali refers either to the recension of the Qur'an done by Ali or to the writing down of the posthumous remarks made by the Prophet Muhammad to Ali.
 In the latter case, the Book is said to contain the account of "all that will take place up to the Day of the Resurrection."
-The Book or the kitâb containing the list of all the sovereigns of the earth is either called The Book of Ali, or The Book of Fatimah.
+The Book or the kitâb containing the list of all the sovereigns of the earth is either called The Book of Ali, or The Book of Fatima.
 It is also allegedly containing the list of the faithful of the twelve imams, the "true Shî'ites" and their genealogy.

 According to Hossein Modarressi although a few subsequent esoteric accounts are also credited to the Book of Ali, the vast bulk of passages from it are legal injunctions.
 There were also certain manuscripts from the first centuries that supporters of Ali created on his virtues (fad 'a 'il) or from his words and deeds, frequently as direct quotations from him.
 General biographical texts also make mention of this type.
 The Book of Ali has been referenced in the following early sources: